mavenium/PyEditorial/README.md

 - Has a "Blog" section to create and edit a blog + Blog Category
 - Has a "Video Cast" section to create and edit a video cast + Video cast Category
-- Has a "Podcast" section to create and edit a podcast + Podcast Category
+- Has a "Podcast" section to create and edit a podcast + podcast Category
 - Has a "Skill" section to create and edit a skill
 - Has a "CONSTANCE" Section to manage dynamic Django settings (Blog title, Social Networks links and ...)
 - Displays the list of Blog posts as paged in archive